ylhyra/ylhyra_content/not_data/content/explanations/Pronouns/Pronouns.md

 Here, both ''bróðir'' and ''minn'' are in dative, because they follow the preposition ''handa''.

-:Við fórum kringum '''húsið þítt''' ''We went around '''your house'''.''
+:Við fórum kringum '''húsið þitt''' ''We went around '''your house'''.''

 Here, both ''hús'' and ''þinn'' are in accusative, because they follow the preposition ''kringum''.